Geoff-Ford/abramov-redux-tutorial/README.md

-# Getting Started With Redux
+# Building React Applications with Idiomatic Redux
 ## A course by Dan Abramov

 ### This is my completed code following along with the above tutorial.